RblueskyT/COMP0055CW1-att-be/readme.md

 ### Compiles and hot-reloads for development
 ```
-python manage.py runserver 8081 (change it if you need)
+python manage.py runserver 8001 (please do not change this port)
 ```